anexia-it/vue-ui-components/README.md

 ## Installation

-For a detailed description of how to install the *vue-ui-component* library on your *Website* or in an existing *Vue* or *Nuxt* can be found in our [Installation Documentation](http://master.ui.marketing.staging/#/Documentation?id=installation).
+For a detailed description of how to install the *vue-ui-component* library on your *Website* or in an existing *Vue* or *Nuxt* project can be found in our [Installation Documentation](http://master.ui.marketing.staging/#/Documentation?id=installation).

 ## Usage

-You can find a detailed description with examples of how to use the components in our [Components Documentation](http://master.ui.marketing.staging/#/Components)
+You can find a detailed description with examples of how to use the components in our [Components Documentation](http://master.ui.marketing.staging/#/Components).

 ## License